Where are they now? - Trevor Horn

 (Dire Straits) Legacy

 DSL* Dire Straits Legacy (YouTube) is a band led by former Dire Straits guitarist Phil Palmer (Trevor Horn Band, Eric Clapton, worked with Cher).
 Several other former members of Dire Straits are or were involved in the project.
 Live, they mostly play Dire Straits material, but they also released an album of new material as Legacy: 3 Chord Trick (2017).
-Trevor Horn is on bass and backing vocals.
+Trevor Horn was providing bass and backing vocals, but his last live show with the band was 4 Dec 2023.
 The rest of the band are usually Palmer (guitar, vocals, musical director), Alan Clark (Eric Clapton, ex-Dire Straits, ex-Tina Turner; piano, Hammond B3), Marco Caviglia (vocals, lead guitar), Primiano Di Biase (keys), Mel Collins (King Crimson, worked with Dire Straits, Chris Squire, Eric Clapton; sax), Danny Cummings (ex-Dire Straits, ex-Mark Knopfler, ex-Tina Turner; percussion, vocals) and Cristiano Micalizza (worked with Eros Ramazzotti, Max Gazzé; drums).
-(Jack Sonni, who died 30 Aug 2023, was previously in the band too.)
 However, the line-up does vary on some tour legs.
 The band tours regularly, including Europe, and North and South America in 2023.
 They played 10 Brazilian dates in May 2023, 6 European dates across Jul-Sep 2023 (9 Sep, Norway, sold out), and 10 US dates in Sep.
-Nov and Dec 2023 sees 3 dates in Germany, 1 in China and 9 in Italy (30 Nov, Rome, sold out).
+Nov and Dec 2023 saw 3 dates in Germany, 1 in China and 9 in Italy (30 Nov, Rome, sold out).
+The band continues to tour without Horn, with Steve Walters (worked with George Michael) on bass.

 The band played Europe and then North America in 2022.
-The 21 May 2022 set was all Dire Straits material: [SPOILERS—highlight to read] "Once Upon a Time in the West", "Expresso Love", "Walk of Life", "Setting Me Up", "Private Investigations", "Tunnel of Love", "Romeo and Juliet", "Down to the Waterline", "The Bug", "Your Latest Trick", "Telegraph Road", "Brothers in Arms", "Sultans of Swing", "Solid Rock", "Money for Nothing", "So Far Away".
+The 21 May 2022 set was all Dire Straits material: "Once Upon a Time in the West", "Expresso Love", "Walk of Life", "Setting Me Up", "Private Investigations", "Tunnel of Love", "Romeo and Juliet", "Down to the Waterline", "The Bug", "Your Latest Trick", "Telegraph Road", "Brothers in Arms", "Sultans of Swing", "Solid Rock", "Money for Nothing", "So Far Away".
 They played "On Every Street" as an alternate second encore the previous night.
-North American dates in Aug/Sep 2022 included "Owner of a Lonely Heart".
+North American dates in Aug/Sep 2022 included "Owner of a Lonely Heart", which I think stayed in the set through to Horn's departure.

 Musicals & soundtracks

-Horn and "Video Killed the Radio Star" co-writer Bruce Woolley have, for a long time, been developing a musical, provisionally called The Robot Sings; Mar 2017 reports described it as in "early initial development", although in an Oct 2018 interview, Horn said that the pair had been working on the material much longer, explaining that the track "The Happy Worker", used on 1992's "Toys" soundtrack, comes from this project.
-This appears to be the project that the Sep 2016 issue of Prog called Mirrors on the Sea and indeed probably the project that Horn mentioned in a Yahoo chat in Oct 1999 ("I'm writing a musical [...] about Robots").
+Horn and "Video Killed the Radio Star" co-writer Bruce Woolley have, for a long time, been developing a musical, provisionally called The Robot Sings.
+In a Nov 2024 interview, Woolley said, "I'm working on a musical, with Trevor [Horn], about robots".
+Mar 2017 reports described it as in "early initial development", although in an Oct 2018 interview, Horn said that the pair had been working on the material much longer, explaining that the track "The Happy Worker", used on 1992's "Toys" soundtrack, comes from this project.
+This appears to be the project that the Sep 2016 issue of Prog called Mirrors on the Sea and indeed the project that Horn mentioned in a Yahoo chat in Oct 1999 ("I'm writing a musical [...] about Robots").
 2017 reporting had that the musical will feature "Video Killed the Radio Star" (which was by Woolley, Horn and Downes) and original music.
 Geoff Downes was contributing additional music, the script is by Jack Woolley, with graphic designer and illustrator Paul Sizer also involved.
 The story is loosely based on Shakespeare's The Tempest: it entails a world where robots obediently serve humans and reflects the work of Brain Aldiss, JG Ballard and Isaac Asimov.
 An orphan, Jay, see his robot guardian shut down: his attempts to save her could lead to reconciliation between robots and humans, or to war.
 The 2018 interview was in Italian and has Horn saying:

 Sono anni che tento di scriverlo, ma credo di non essere portato e porta via troppo tempo.
 A questo punto credo che non lo faremo più e che io e Bruce pubblicheremo un album con le canzoni che abbiamo composto.
 Uscirà a nome nostro… o qualcosa del genere.